syk2021/cpsc482/code.md

     model also showed a difference in what types of problems it could solve.
 Models used in this study had the highest solve rates for problems with approaches such as bitmasks, sorting, greedy algorithms, and math but had the lowest solve rates for problems that required more complex approaches such as dynamic programming, constructive algorithms, and graph problems.
-This was also related to the length of solutions.
+This was related to the length of the solutions.
 Solutions for problems with bitmasks, sorting, greedy algorithms, and math were shorter while those for problems with dynamic programming, constructive algorithms, and graph problems were longer.